Michael Russell (tennis): Junior career

 In 1991, Russell lost in the finals of the 1991 USTA National Boys' 14 Indoor Championships.
 In 1993, he won the USTA National Boys' 16 Indoor Doubles Championship with Kevin Kim.

 Russell finished 1994 ranked # 1 in both singles and doubles in the USTA Boys' 16 rankings.
 He won the 1994 USTA National Boys' 16 Championships, beating top-seeded Kevin Kim in the finals, and won the doubles title with Geoff Abrams.
 He lost in the finals of the 1994 USTA National Boys' 16 Clay Court Championships to Kevin Kim, and beat Bob Bryan in the semi-finals and Kim in the finals of the 1994 Easter Bowl Boys' 16s Championships.

-In 1995, he won the singles title at the USTA National Boys’ 18 Clay Court Championships, beating Kevin Kim in the finals, while losing in the doubles finals with Geoff Abrams.
+In 1995, he won the singles title at the USTA National Boys' 18 Clay Court Championships, beating Kevin Kim in the finals, while losing in the doubles finals with Geoff Abrams.
 Russell reached the second round in singles and the quarterfinals in doubles with Kim at the 1995 Australian Open Junior Championships.

 In 1996, he was ranked #1 in U.S. Boys' 18-Under.
-That year, Russell won the 1996 Easter Bowl boys’ 18 championships, beating Bob Bryan in the finals, and won the doubles title with Kim at the 1996 Asuncion Bowl in Asuncion, Paraguay.
-He lost in the singles finals at the 1996 USTA National Boys’ 18 Clay Court Championships to Bob Bryan.
-At the 1996 USTA National Boys’ 18 Championships, he lost in the singles semifinals to Kevin Kim, and in the doubles final with Kim to Bob and Mike Bryan.
+That year, Russell won the 1996 Easter Bowl boys' 18 championships, beating Bob Bryan in the finals, and won the doubles title with Kim at the 1996 Asunción Bowl in Asunción, Paraguay.
+He lost in the singles finals at the 1996 USTA National Boys' 18 Clay Court Championships to Bob Bryan.
+At the 1996 USTA National Boys' 18 Championships, he lost in the singles semifinals to Kevin Kim, and in the doubles final with Kim to Bob and Mike Bryan.
 He was a doubles quarterfinalist with Kim at the 1996 Wimbledon junior championships.
-He won the USTA Midwest Section 1996 Wallace R. Holzman, Sr. Award.
+He won the USTA Midwest Section 1996 Wallace R. Holzman Sr. Award.